Automating Surrogate Modeling with LLM Agents and MCP

 High-fidelity simulations are powerful but slow.
-Traditionally, creating faster "surrogate" models is a manual, multi-step process.
+Traditionally, creating faster "surrogate" models (aka Reduced Order Models) is a manual, multi-step process.
 In this post, I demonstrate how to automate the entire surrogate construction workflow by using an LLM agent.
-By interfacing with a Simulink model via an MCP (Model Context Protocol) server, the agent autonomously runs simulations, analyzes "golden data," and implements a data-driven interpolation algorithm to create a lightweight, high-speed model.
+By interfacing with a Simulink model via an MCP (Model Context Protocol) server, the agent autonomously runs simulations, analyzes "golden data", and implements a data-driven interpolation algorithm to create a lightweight, high-speed model suitable for near-realtime Digital Twins.

-Whether you're building a 3D finite element model of an electric motor or a first-principle model of electromagnetic fields, such simulations are often slow to execute.
-To remedy this, we create less precise surrogates by "exercising" the high fidelity-models to collect golden/reference data, which is then used to train or create a surrogate.
+High-fidelity physical models, such as 3D finite element analysis or electromagnetic field simulations are computationally expensive.
+Whether you're building a 3D model of an electric motor or a first-principle model of fluid dynamics, such simulations are often too slow for near-realtime applications.
+To get over this, we create less precise surrogates by "exercising" the high fidelity-models to collect golden/reference data, which is then used to train a surrogate.

-Typically, the surrogate-construction workflow is not fully automated, and it requires manual data collection, cleaning, and the development of "construction" method.
-Today, I'm automating this workflow by building an LLM agent that interfaces with a high-fidelity Simulink model deployed to an MCP (Model Context Protocol) server.
+Typically, the surrogate-construction workflow is not fully automated.
+It requires manual data collection, cleaning, and the development of a "construction" method like curve-fitting or machine learning.
+Today, I'm automating this entire MATLAB/Simulink workflow by building an LLM agent that interfaces with a high-fidelity Simulink model deployed to an MCP (Model Context Protocol) server.

 I task the agent with constructing the surrogate by calling the deployed tool.
-Upon receiving a response, the agent analyzes the timeseries data and implements a data-driven algorithm to interpolate the results.
+Upon receiving a response, the agent (powered by Gemini 2.0 LLM) analyzes the timeseries data and implements a data-driven algorithm, such as Radial Basis Function (RBF) interpolation, to approximate the results.

-I will use this framework to build and deploy my Simulink model to the MCP server I run locally.
+I will use MCP Framework for MATLAB Production Server to build and deploy my Simulink model to the MCP server that I run locally.

 To interface with the simulation, I have compiledSimulinkTool - a MATLAB-based wrapper that runs the model.
 The model: